 In the early twenty-first century we are beginning to witness the natural limitations on the creation of new social wealth using the capitalist system of value.
 Automation threatens to wreak havoc on the balance as the L in the equation is increasingly accomplished using “dead-labor” (e.g. computers, robotic automation, artificial intelligence, etc.) rather than “living labor” (that provided by a human) and there are consequences from this on unemployment and wages.

 Mariana Mazzucato dissects the idea of value from mercantilism through contemporary capitalism (neoclassical economics) in her 2019 book The Value of Everything.
 She argues that we have stumbled into a system that disconnects the value of goods and services produced within our economy in relation to their value to us as individuals and as a collective society.
 This is a consequence of using price as a determinant of value as it reveals itself on the supply and demand curve.
-This is a subjective measure of value that is not rooted in things in the world and gives rise to the odd situations under capitalism wherein GDP goes down if someone marries their caregiver (the caregiver used to charge a price for the service and no longer does so, but the service is still provided nonetheless), or GDP goes up if a company spills toxic waste into a river because there is a price associated with cleaning it up.
-There is no built-in mechanism in our current economic system for reflecting the value of environmental conservation, volunteerism, or caregiving.
+This is a subjective measure of value that is not rooted in things in the world and gives rise to the odd situations under capitalism wherein gross domestic product goes down if someone marries their caregiver (the caregiver used to charge a price for the service and no longer does so, but the service is still provided nonetheless), or GDP goes up if a company spills toxic waste into a river because there is a price associated with cleaning it up.
+There is no built-in mechanism in our current economic system for reflecting the value of environmental conservation, volunteerism, uncompensated creative work, or caregiving.
 Essential services and government services are undervalued in their price and consequently in the remuneration to those who provide them.
 This is all done by way of the mechanism of rational choice.

 As industry continues to grow, production keeps increasing, consumer demand stays strong, and as each generation demands yet higher standards of living, we will continue to bring about the next doubling of natural resource extraction and the next doubling of pollution, and the next, until natural limits start to create instability in climate systems, mass extinctions, and threaten massive disruption to human civilization.
 In fact this is already underway.